Shoulder injuries can be serious. How can you tell? When do you need to consider seeing a doctor after you injured your

 You Heard A Pop In Your Shoulder

 If you fell onto your shoulder and heard a pop and are now experiencing severe pain or weakness you could have torn your rotator cuff or labrum, or you could have an AC Joint separation.
 A pop in the shoulder, accompanied by severe pain, a bump on the top or weakness when trying to lift the arm should be a prompt to schedule a visit to see a shoulder doctor.
 These are not necessarily reasons to head out to an emergency room.

 You See A Bump On Top Of Your Shoulder

-After a fall, or a heavy check into the boards while playing hockey you may notice a bump on the top of your shoulder.
+After a fall or a heavy check into the boards while playing hockey you may notice a bump on the top of your shoulder.
 This is always accompanied by severe pain on the top of the shoulder.
-This could indicated an injury to the AC Joint, or a shoulder separation.
+This could indicate an injury to the AC Joint or a shoulder separation.
 Most of these AC separations do not require surgery, but they should be evaluated by a doctor to determine which type of AC separation you have.
 Knowing which type of AC separation you have will determine if it is a serious shoulder injury, or if it will recover over time on its own.